Wisembly/sockmitm/README.md

   - Various other HTTP features are silently dropped (example: Transfer-Encoding is stripped, because we always send a single chunk of data)
   - Each request (and response) will be parsed, then the result of this parsing will be used to produce the final requests/responses.
 During this process, some informations may be lost (such as the case of the header names).

+## Automatic content-length

+Should you want to alter the content of a request (or response), be aware that the Content-Length header will need to be changed accordingly.
+Fortunately, Sockmitm can handle this automatically, and you probably won't have to deal with it at all.
+However, because of the way it is implemented, it means that you can't rely on the Content-Length header (it will be null): uses `body.length` instead.

+Note that you can also force a specific Content-Length if you need to - just set it to a value other than `null`.

 ## HTTP Compression

 Don't forget to remove the `Accept-Encoding` headers if you wish to intercept the body of the response.
 Otherwise, the server might send you gzipped data, that you would then have to unzip using the native [zlib api](https://nodejs.org/api/zlib.html).